 In any case, today’s climate has left many people asking for cash and it is no longer frowned upon by most, so a polite message explaining the need for cash would be acceptable.
 If you feel that this is too cringe worthy, perhaps try a jokey message or poem explaining that the wedding itself has left you almost bankrupt.

-Finally is none of these ideas take your fancy, you could have a Greek wedding or a “Money Dance” in which the guests pin cash on to the bridal dress in turn for a dance!
+Finally is none of these ideas take your fancy, you could have a Greek wedding or a “Money Dance” in which the guests pin cash on to the bridal dress in return for a dance!